Accessibility and Lecture Recording

 Replay video experiments with the ability to ‘zoom in’ on chalk boards will considerably enhance accessibility for students at the back of lecture theatres.

-Replay recordings will be made available in a closed VLE environment, alongside eReserve texts from the library, PDF and Word documents, lecture slides and so on.
+Replay recordings are made available in a closed VLE environment, alongside eReserve texts from the library, PDF and Word documents, lecture slides and so on.
 Any of these digital materials can be requested in an alternative format as part of supporting reasonable adjustments.
 In the case of lecture recordings, this could include supplying a transcript or adding subtitles.
 For other materials, it could be supplying text in a larger font, or converting written text into audio format.
 We can’t pre-judge what the required adjustment might be in any of these cases.

 Resources